javitocor/Enumerable-Methods/README.md

 Rebuild up some of the basic Ruby Enumerable methods

 # Built With
-Ruby
+- Ruby
-VsCode
+- VsCode

 # Getting Started
 To get a local copy up and running follow these simple example steps.

-Clone the project unto your local machine cd to the folder run "ruby enumerable.rb on your terminal"
+Clone the project unto your local machine cd to the folder run "ruby enumerable.rb" on your terminal

 # Prerequisites
 - Get ruby latest version installed